cs4241-21a/a3-persistence/README.markdown

 ## Job Application log

 Link: Been fighting for about 2 days with the deployment of my website.
 Ive tried deploying to glitch and heroku.
 Heroku is currently giving me an Internal Server Error.
+And the glitch one is not showing my css.
 However, if I get it to work it will probably be here -> https://a3-carlos-velasuez.glitch.me/login

 Dummy Account:
 username: admin